-The LDA produced five discriminant functions, three of which contributed substantially to the discriminability of the five phonation types of !Xóõ.
-In this section, linear mixed-effects models were run on the average measures that were most strongly correlated with the first three discriminant functions, to determine whether specific phonation types differ statistically from each other on a particular measure.
-The specific p-values (derived from the lmerTest package, which uses Satterthwaite approximations; Kuznetsova et al., 2015) and other model details can be found in the summary tables.
-Time courses of the relevant measures are also illustrated and discussed qualitatively.
-Additional time course figures for other measures, as well as for the measures below but separated according to lexical item, can be found in the Supplementary Materials.
+The LDA produced five discriminant functions, three of which contributed substantially to the discriminability of the six phonation types of !Xóõ.
+In this section, linear mixed-effects models were run on the average measures that were most strongly correlated with the first three discriminant functions, to determine whether specific phonation types differed statistically from each other on a particular measure.7 The specific p values (derived from the lmerTest package, which uses Satterthwaite approximations; Kuznetsova et al., 2015) and other model details can be found in the

-&lt;sup>7Mixed-effects models were run in R using the lmer() function in the lme4 package (Bates et al., 2014).
+7 Mixed-effects models were run in R using the lmer() function in the lme4 package (Bates et al., 2014).